-This park also contains the Bell Acres Nature Trail which was created with a joint effort of the Quaker Valley High School Earthforce 200] Group and Bell Acres Borough.
+This park also contains the Bell Acres Nature Trail.
 This trail is 3/4 of a mile long and ends at the Merriman House Foundation.
 The Merriman Family is believed to be the first settlers in the area.

 Bell Acres was very fortunate to have all of this land donated by the Western Pennsylvania Conservancy.
 This land will remain park land in perpetuity.